-To the Town Clerk of the Town of Truro, MA Date 6.4.20 The undersigned hereby files with specific grounds for this application: (check all that apply) 1.
-GENERAL INFORMATION □ NOTICE OF APPEAL Applicant is aggrieved by his/her inability to obtain a permit or enforcement action from the Building Commissioner on (date) Applicant is aggrieved by order or decision of the Building Commissioner on (date) which he/she believes to be a violation of the Truro Zoning Bylaw or the Massachusetts Zoning Act. □ PETITION FOR VARIANCE - Applicant requests a variance from the terms Section of the Truro Zoning Bylaw concerning (describe) APPLICATION FOR SPECIAL PERMIT Applicant seeks approval and authorization of uses under Section the Truro Zoning Bylaw concerning (describe) Applicant seeks approval for a continuation, change, or extension of a nonconforming structure or use under Section 30.7.
+To the Town Clerk of the Town of Truro, MA The undersigned hereby files with specific grounds for this application: (check all that apply) I. GENERAL INFORMATION □ NOTICE OF APPEAL □ Applicant is aggrieved by his/her inability to obtain a permit or enforcement action from the Building Commissioner on (date) □ Applicant is aggrieved by order or decision of the Building Commissioner on (date) which he/she believes to be a violation of the Truro Zoning Bylaw or the Massachusetts Zoning Act. □ PETITION FOR VARIANCE - Applicant requests a variance from the terms Section of the Truro Zoning Bylaw concerning (describe) APPLICATION FOR SPECIAL PERMIT Applicant seeks approval and authorization of uses under Section for the Truro Zoning Bylaw concerning (describe) Applicant seeks approval for a continuation, change, or extension of a nonconforming structure or use under Section 30.7.
 A of the Truro Zoning Bylaw and M.G.L.
 Ch.
-40A, §6 concerning (describe) DEMOUSH + RESOLUD EXISTING SINGLE FAMILY RESIDENCE WITH SUBJECT FOR PRINT Property Address 30 LONGNOK ROAD Map(s) and Parcel(s) 43 / 121 Registry of Deeds title reference: Book 32127, Page 302, or Certificate of Title Number and Land Ct.
-Lot # and Plan # Applicant's Name William J. WARSH Applicant's Legal Mailing Address 45 WEST 60th St Apt 7C Applicant's Phone(s), Fax and Email 2039215135 will mARSh @pruck ntial, Com Applicant is one of the following: (please check appropriate box) Written Permission of the owner is required for submittal of this application.
-Owner Prospective Buyer Other Owner's Name and Address SAME 100 ROUTE GA ORLEANS, HA, 0265: Representative's Name and Address TEEVOR POUTBRIAND ALME ARCHITECTURE Representative's Phone(s), Fax and Email 508.240.6500 / TREVOLD AUNEARCH, LOM 2.
-The completed application shall also be submitted electronically to the Town Planner at planner (corresponding to the Town Planner at planner).
+40A, §6 concerning (describe) DEMOUSH + REBUILD EXISTING SINGLE FAMILY RESIDENCE WITH SUBHITLY ENLANGED POTPRI Property Address 30 LONGNOOK ROAD Map(s) and Parcel(s) 43 / 121 Registry of Deeds title reference: Book 32127, Page 302, or Certificate of Title Number and Land Ct.
+Lot # and Plan # Applicant's Name William J. WARSH Applicant's Legal Mailing Address 45 WEST 60th St Apt 7C Applicant's Phone(s), Fax and Email 2039215135 Applicant is one of the following: (please check appropriate box) Written Permission of the owner is required for submittal of this application.
+Owner Prospective Buyer Other Owner's Name and Address SAME 100 ROUTE GA ONLEANS HA, ON Representative's Name and Address TREVOR PONTBRIAND ALME ARCHITECTURE Representative's Phone(s), Fax and Email 508.240.6500 / TREVOR & AUNEARCH, Lot 2.
+The completed application shall also be submitted electronically to the Town Planner at planner item rown planner item rown in its entirety (including all plans and attachments).
 The applicant is advised to consult with the Building Commissioner, Planning Department, Conservation Department, Health Department, and/or Historic Commission, as applicable, prior to submitting this application.
-Signature(s) / TEEVOR PONTBRIAND William J. MARSH Applicant(s)/Representative Printed Name(s) Owner(s) Printed Name(s) or written permission Lilly L Applicant(s)/Representative Signature Owner(s) Signature or written permission
+Applicant(s)/Representative Printed Name(s) Applicant(s)/Representative Signature Owner(s) Signature or written permission Your signature on this application authorizes the Members of the Zoning Board of Appeals and town staff to visit and enter upon the subject property